flybywiresim/docs/docs/fbw-a32nx/feature-guides/fuel-and-weight.md

 ## Zero Fuel Weight

 In simple terms the zero fuel weight (ZFW) is the empty weight of the aircraft + payload.
-The payload would be pilot, passengers, baggage, and no fuel on board.
-In a situation where your payload would be something like 14000kg *based on our new airframe:*
+The payload would be passengers, baggage, and no fuel on board.
+In a situation where your payload would be something like 14000 KG *based on our new airframe:*

 !!! tip ""
-    Your ZFW would total - 60262kg
+    Your ZFW would total - 56500 KG

 You can reference this against any OFP you may have generated through simBrief.
 For usage of our simBrief integration - [read here](simbrief.md).

 ## Zero Fuel Weight Center of Gravity

-The A32NX simBrief integration's auto-loading feature allows for automated ZFWCG configuration.
-The auto population of ZFW and ZFWCG on the INIT B page (once the aircraft and associated payload is loaded into the simulator) will accurately reflect what simBrief has configured when you have generated an OFP.
+The auto population of ZFW and ZFWCG on the INIT B page (once the aircraft and associated payload is loaded into the simulator) should accurately reflect your simBrief OFP once your passengers and cargo have been loaded onboard.
+Please verify that the ZFWCG shown on the [Weights and Balance](simbrief.md#weights-and-balance) page in MCDU OPTIONS matches your INIT B page.

-- See our [Loading Fuel & Weights](simbrief.md#loading-fuel-and-weight) section in the simBrief integration feature guide.
+- See our [Weights and Balance](simbrief.md#weights-and-balance) section in the simBrief integration feature guide.
 - You can read about INIT B configuration [here](../../pilots-corner/beginner-guide/preparing-mcdu.md#init-b).

 ## Center of Gravity